 The sprouts at issue were packaged in a plastic clamshell with a “brightly colored round label on top that notes the sprout variety,” according to the Minnesota Department of Health.
 They may be mixed with other sprout varieties.

-Located in River Falls, Wis., Jack & The Green Sprouts distributes alfalfa sprouts to states in the upper Midwest.
+Located in River Falls, Wisconsin, Jack & The Green Sprouts distributes alfalfa sprouts to states in the upper Midwest.
 Those sickened purchased the contaminated sprouts at a variety of locations including grocery stores, restaurants, salad bars and from commercial food service operations.